What is psoriatic arthritis?

 Is there a test for psoriatic arthritis?

-Although there is no test for psoriatic arthritis, your doctor may do the following to diagnosis you with the condition:
+Although there is no one test for psoriatic arthritis, your doctor may do the following to see if you have the condition:

 How is psoriatic arthritis treated?